delight-im/Knowledge/Psychology.md

  * "The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else's highlight reel."
 (Steven Furtick)
  * "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."
 (Upton Beall Sinclair)
  * "[H]appiness [is] the most attractive female emotion expression, and one of the least attractive in males.
 In contrast, pride show[s] the reverse pattern; it [is] the most attractive male expression, and one of the least attractive in women."
 (Jessica L. Tracy and Alec T. Beall)
+ * "Because it is always possible, after the fact, to come up with a story about why things worked out the way they did -- that the first 'Harry Potter' really was a brilliant book, even if the eight publishers who rejected it didn't know that at the time -- our belief in determinism is rarely shaken, no matter how often we are surprised."
+(Duncan J. Watts)
+ * "[W]hen people tend to like what other people like, differences in popularity are subject to what is called 'cumulative advantage', or the 'rich get richer' effect.
+This means that if one object happens to be slightly more popular than another at just the right point, it will tend to become more popular still."
+(Duncan J. Watts)

 ## Learning